Invasion from Mars: On the Charged Personae of Shelly Mars

 Downtown clubs fostered spontaneous, raw, unpolished burlesque shows and plays that actively challenged the racial, religious, and sexual bigotry of American society.
 Performance artists broke down taboos by screaming, cracking inappropriate jokes, and threatening or throwing raw meat at the audience, as vividly illustrated in the happenings of Dancenoise, or Blacklips Performance Cult’s gory psychodramas, where all these things occurred simultaneously.
 This was a way for these artists to unleash their frustration and anger over simmering cultural tensions and, more directly, the ongoing AIDS crisis that by the mid-1990s had decimated the scene.
 In a sense, much of the socialization in those days—besides fun and community—was about protest, in which Shelly took an active part through her art.
 As a performer, she was “pushing the boundaries of sexual and psychological forbidden territory,” as she says, through vaudeville, storytelling, and drag.

 The activism, anger, and infighting of this scene became the material for the evening-length performances that Shelly began presenting in the 1990s.
-One of her most powerful plays was the multi-role one-person show Invasion from Mars, which premiered at the Kitchen in 1997.
+One of her most powerful plays was the multi-role one-person show Invasion from Mars, directed by off-Broadway veteran Vera Beren and which premiered at The Kitchen in 1994.
 Just like Shelly’s club performances, it evoked ambivalent feelings in the audience.
 The play starts with Martin and his jokes, including: “What’s the difference between the refrigerator and the faggot?
 The refrigerator doesn’t fart when I pull my meat out of it.”
 Then, other characters appear on the stage, all played by Shelly, with minor changes to her outfit.
 Critic Harvey called the piece “a neurotic horror show of ethnic and political stereotyping”—a description that captures some of the performance’s almost-chaotic energy.

 The multiple characters seem quite distant from one another at the beginning of the piece when they appear in succession, but by the end, they all become part of the same story.
 Peter Powell, a talented, young fashion photographer and ACT UP activist, starts yelling at the woman modeling for him for seemingly no reason, though this is later explained as an instance of something called AIDS dementia; lipstick-lesbian bar-star Tammy laughs at a lesbian rape story while drinking a cocktail called Sea Breeze; and Zana Anna Rosen, a Jewish lesbian-separatist poetess from North Hampton, Massachusetts, almost throws up when she has to say the word man out loud.
 The final scene is Peter’s ascension to heaven—quite similar to a scene in Mike Nichols’s Angels in America—in which the character is not sick and doesn’t have dementia anymore but feels very lonely and advises the audience: “Be as crazy as you can while on Earth.”